What is BIFL?

 Amber is an editor at heart & uses that experience to give a unique perspective as a producer.
 She strives to bring out the best in the crew she's surrounded by, starting with broad strokes of story in the development phase all the way through to the tiny details in post production.
 Her collaborative nature & determination for positive LGBTQ+ representation in the media are the groundworks for her as a creative storyteller.

-Kelsey O'Regan used fanfiction to find her storytelling groove, hopping from fandom to fandom before turning her passion into original works.
-Her priority is quality LGBT representation, but also to stay away from more overwrought narrative tropes and instead explore the inherent drama in being human.
+Kelsey O'Regan used fanfiction to find their storytelling groove, hopping from fandom to fandom before turning their passion into original works.
+Their priority is quality LGBT representation, but also to stay away from more overwrought narrative tropes and instead explore the inherent drama in being human.

 Jill began her editing career with behind-the-scenes documentaries on large studio films and reality television shows.
 She has since expanded her work to include live concert editing, music videos, promotional videos, and scripted shorts and series'.
 BIFL is her fifth narrative project in the past year and is her most rewarding thus far.